The Farmington Museum announces the first-ever showing of their permanent art collection! Exhibit runs July 27, 2015 to January 2, 2016.

 Discover Farmington’s holiday spirit along the Animas River!
 Luminarias, bell choirs and carolers, and a live nativity transform Berg Park for this holiday celebration.

-Salmon Ruins brings together artisans from throughout the Four Corners to display and sell their wares at McGee Park.
+Salmon Ruins brings artisans from throughout the Four Corners to Farmington to display and sell their wares at McGee Park.

 Join the Farmington Recreation Center, Farmington Aquatics, and Sycamore Park Community Center as we celebrate the holidays with Jingle Bell Jamboree from 10:00am to 12:00pm at the Recreation Center, 1101 Fairgrounds Rd.
 Visit Santa and tell him what you want for Christmas, create a festive holiday craft, play games, and enjoy a doughnut with a hot cup of cocoa!
 There is a suggested donation of $2 which will be contributed to charity, or bring 2 canned food items to help those in need.